abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 ### Local Class
 Since they are local to a method, just like local variables, their lifetime is only the scope of the method, i.e. they go out of scope after method scope is over.
 We can return a reference to object in heap though.

-They don't have any access modifiers.
+They don't have any access modifiers except `final` just like local variables.

 They can access all members of the enclosing class (ofc!).